goffinet/packer-kvm/README.md

 # packer-kvm

-Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 7, CentOS 8 (Stream), CentOS 9 (Stream), Alma Linux 8, Alma Linux 9, Rocky Linux 8, Bionic (Ubuntu 1804), Focal (Ubuntu 2004), Jammy (Ubuntu 2204), Debian 11 (stable), Kali Linux, Fedora 35.
+Create VM templates with Packer for usage with Libvirt/KVM virtualization : CentOS 9 (Stream), AlmaLinux 9, Focal (Ubuntu 2004), Fedora 40, Jammy (Ubuntu 2204), Noble (Ubuntu 2404).

 Only for education and learning purposes.
 Do not use it in production.